Nova-Redd/Digital-Triplet/README.md

 4. GPU training- As you may have realized, training for the optimum weights is through trial and error.
 You end up training your model a number of times before it gives accurate predictions.
 This training process takes very long on the CPU.
 If you dont have access to a machine with a NVIDIA GPU, run your code on Google Colab and utilize the GPUs at Google.

+## Mask detection
+We accomplished mask detection through transfer learning using Google's MobileNet.

+#### Challenges
+The challenges of mask detection through transfer learning are similar to those of face recognition.
+For accurate mask detection, we need to use a good quality camera with high resolution.